[Note: This post is an updated 2020 version of the viewing guide I wrote for a previous Geminid shower.]

 If you're looking for a way to see an amazing sight while simultaneously freezing your butt off, do I have the meteor shower for you: the Geminids!

-This year (2018), the annual shower peaks on the evening of December 13-14, Thursday night/Friday morning, after midnight; the longer after midnight the better.
-Meteor showers can be hard to predict, but the Geminids is generally a good provider and sometimes a meteor a minute can be seen.
-Happily, the Moon is relatively new and sets in the early evening, so its bright light won't wash out the view!
+This year (2020), the annual shower is best on the evening of December 13/14, Sunday night/Monday morning.
+In general, the viewing is best after midnight, though if you go out once the sky is fully dark Sunday evening you should see a few.
+Meteor showers can be hard to predict, but the Geminids is usually a good provider and sometimes a meteor a minute can be seen.
+Happily, the Moon is out of the way this year (it's very near the Sun in the sky and and a very thin crescent), so its bright light won't wash out the view!
 If you have clear skies, this meteor shower is really worth your time and effort to take a look.

 Watching a shower is pretty easy; all you have to do is go outside, look up, and be patient.
 Shooting stars are somewhat random, so you might not see any for a few minutes, then you'll see three in a row.
 The longer you wait, the more you'll see.